Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ### Async credentials

-This library includes an async API supported on Python 3.
+This library includes a set of async APIs.
 To use the async credentials in [azure.identity.aio][ref_docs_aio], you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
 See [azure-core documentation][azure_core_transport_doc] for more information.